 It is critical that new directors receive the training they need in order to be an effective member of the Board and help lead the Bank in the right direction.
 The Bank shall furnish all its first-time directors with a copy of the general responsibility and specific duties and responsibilities of the Board of Directors and of a director.
-The Bank must keep on file and submit the said Certification under oath of the directors concerned that they have received copies of such general responsibility and specific duties and responsibilities and that they fully understand and accept the same.
-They shall also attend a CG seminar re: Orientation Program for 1st-time Directors to be conducted by SEC and BSP-accredited training providers in accordance with the BSP-prescribed syllabus on the same, as applicable which should be held for at least eight (8) hours57.
-The Bank shall keep on file and submit the certification to the appropriate department of the BSP, together with a copy of Certificate of Attendance in said Corporate Governance (CG) seminar.
+The Bank must keep on file and submit the said Certification under Oath of the directors concerned that they have received copies of such general responsibility and specific duties and responsibilities and that they fully understand and accept the same.
+Except for those persons exempted from this training requirement under existing BSP rules as well as those who have already attended the same course in other company(ies) of which they also sit as directors, they shall also attend a CG seminar re: Basic/Orientation Program for 1st-time Directors to be conducted by SEC and BSP-accredited training providers in accordance with the BSP-prescribed syllabus on the same, as applicable, which should be held for at least eight (8) hours58 and conducted not later than twelve (12) months from the date of election.
+The Bank shall keep on file and submit the certification to the appropriate department of the BSP, together with a copy of the Certificate of Attendance in said Corporate Governance (CG) seminar.